 Jump to:

-🧐Why This Recipe Works
+🧐 Why This Recipe Works

 If you're thinking that I already had a huckleberry jam recipe on this blog, you're kind of right.
 My Mountain Berry Jam recipe does have huckleberries.
-However, it also includes serviceberries and Oregon grapes, both were non-existent this year thanks to the high heat early in the summer and the lack of rain.
+However, it also includes serviceberries and Oregon grape, both were non-existent this year thanks to the high heat early in the summer and the lack of rain.

 What I like about this recipe is that it doesn't require you to use a ton of your precious huckleberries AND you don't need to add other berries to the jam.
 All we need is one quart of huckleberries (4 cups).